Welcome

 Date Lecture Ancillary Files Notes

-Fri, March 13th Tactics and Types
+Fri, March 13th Tactics and Types Files Lean, MarkDown and PDF.

-Wed, March 18th More on Types
+Wed, March 18th More on Types Files Lean, MarkDown et PDF Warning The course is 14h00–17h00

-Fri, March 20th Algebra
+Fri, March 20th Algebra 1 Files Lean, MarkDown and PDF

-Fri, April 3rd Analysis
+Fri, April 3rd Sets

 References